 Fellows see a combination of therapy cases drawn from clinics in which they have an interest.
 A typical day may begin with family or individual therapy the morning hours to accommodate children’s school schedules, then seminars, supervision, research, and paperwork in the later morning and early afternoon.
-Later afternoon schedules are commonly filled with after-school evaluation or therapy appointments.
+Later afternoon schedules are usually filled with after-school evaluation or therapy appointments.
 Fridays are reserved by some fellows for research or paperwork.

 The fellowship is approximately 40-45 hours per week, Monday through Friday.
 However, flexibility is possible in the daily schedule, as some fellows have chosen to work four 10-hour days or other arrangements, as approved by the training director.
 The fellow is required to see clients through at least one “late night,” per week, until 7 p.m.

 There is no requirement for postdoctoral training in order to obtain Maryland licensure as a psychologist.
 However, the fellowship satisfies supervised practice hours that are required for several surrounding jurisdictions (i.e., Delaware, New Jersey, New York, Pennsylvania).